 - In Nashville, Juliette is cast as Patsy Cline in a biopic about her, even though Juliette is blonde (as well as not being an actress) and Patsy was brunette.

-- In an episode Big Time Rush, where James pursues a side career as an actor, he learns that there's way more to being an actor than simply having a nice physical appearance—and, at least to a certain extent, James also comes to the realization that he's not the only "pretty face" out there.
+- In an episode Big Time Rush, where James pursues a side career as an actor, he quickly learns that there's more to becoming an actor than simply having a nice physical appearance—and, at least to a certain extent, James also comes to the realization that he's not the only "pretty face" out there.

 - John Scalzi's Agent to the Stars has the titular agent represent a young starlet, Michelle Beck, who wants the lead in a Holocaust drama.
 Despite his serious reluctance to help get her the role, and with a little help from a space alien, Michelle ends up giving an Oscar-worthy performance that silences even her harshest critics:

 I set down my own fork and massaged the bridge of my nose.
 "Michelle," I said. "if you had brown hair, you still wouldn't look a 40-year-old Eastern European Jew.
 You'd look like a 25-year-old Californian Aryan with hair dyed brown.
 Look at yourself, Michelle.
 You're blonde.
 Naturally.
 You have Newman Blue eyes.
 And you have a body shape that wasn't even invented until the 1980s."

 - One episode of Futurama deals with Langdon Cobb, an actor who always wears a paper bag over his face.
 Despite wearing the bag, he's considered one of the best actors in the known universe and the only way a rival could conceive to try to best Cobb was by actually committing suicide during a reenactment of Romeo and Juliet.
 And even that doesn't topple him; Cobb is just that good.